pifica2002/Mujeres/bootstrap/bootstrap-4.2.1/site/docs/4.2/components/tooltips.md

 Things to know when using the tooltip plugin:

 - Tooltips rely on the 3rd party library [Popper.js](https://popper.js.org/) for positioning.
-You must include [popper.min.js]({{ site.cdn.popper }}) before bootstrap.js or use `bootstrap.bundle.min.js` / `bootstrap.bundle.js` which contains Popper.js in order for tooltips to work!
+You must _includes [popper.min.js]({{ site.cdn.popper }}) before bootstrap.js or use `bootstrap.bundle.min.js` / `bootstrap.bundle.js` which contains Popper.js in order for tooltips to work!
 - If you're building our JavaScript from source, it [requires `util.js`]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/javascript/#util).
 - Tooltips are opt-in for performance reasons, so **you must initialize them yourself**.
 - Tooltips with zero-length titles are never displayed.